-What happens when both you and your family member, or multiple family members, get injured in a car accident?
-Can you all have the same lawyer?
+What happens when more than one family member gets injured in the same car accident?
+Can you each have the same lawyer?

-You and your family member both receive injuries in a car accident.
+You and your family member both receive injuries in an auto accident.

 Can a personal injury lawyer represent both of you?

 But, some exceptions exist.